ageitgey/face_recognition/README.md

 Solution: The version of `dlib` you have installed is too old.
 You need version 19.4 or newer.
 Upgrade `dlib`.

+Issue: `TypeError: imread() got an unexpected keyword argument 'mode'`

+Solution: The version of `scipy` you have installed is too old.
+You need version 0.17 or newer.
+Upgrade `scipy`.

 ## Thanks

 * Many, many thanks to [Davis King](https://github.com/davisking) ([@nulhom](https://twitter.com/nulhom))